Akshi-hub23/dashboard/README.md

 If you want, I can also:

-- Add actual screenshots to the `public/` folder and update the README
 - Add a short demo GIF and link to a live Vercel deployment

 Happy to make those next — tell me which screenshot images you'd like added!